pinterest/querybook/docs/user_guide/api_token.md

 2. Click on "API Access Token" and then click "Create a Token"

-3. Now copy the string and use it as your API token, this the only time you can read the token on DataHub!
+3. Now copy the string and use it as your API token, this the only time you can read the token on Querybook!
 If you did forget the token string, you can always regenerate a new one.

 ## How to use an api token

-In request header of your script, include: `'api-access-token': <token>`, now DataHub will auth you as if you are logged in.
+In request header of your script, include: `'api-access-token': <token>`, now Querybook will auth you as if you are logged in.